 Use the following methods to protect the lower back:

 - maintain good posture throughout the day

-- keep up a good sitting posture when spending long times at a desk
+- keep up a good sitting posture when spending a long time at a desk

 - lift heavy objects with the legs, not the back

 A doctor can help diagnose the cause of lower back spasms.
-See a doctor within a few days if the spasm gets worse or does not disappear.
+See a doctor within a few days if the spasm worsens or does not disappear.

-A doctor may conduct a physical exam, ask questions about medical history and when the pain began, ask about past pain, and do imaging tests such as X-rays or magnetic resonance imaging (MRI) scans to look at the muscles and spine.
+A doctor may conduct a physical exam, ask questions about medical history and when the pain began, ask about past pain, and do imaging tests such as X-rays or magnetic resonance imaging (MRI) scans to examine the muscles and spine.

 People may mistake other forms of lower back pain for back spasms.
 When lower back spasms last longer than a few days, or when they go away and come back, it may be because of a chronic medical condition such as:

-Talk to a doctor to find out the best ways to manage acute and chronic muscle spasms.
+Talk with a doctor to find out the best ways to manage acute and chronic muscle spasms.